Mixing times for the open ASEP at the triple point: Moderate deviations for the current of the open ASEP

-In the following, we aim to show that under the basic coupling, the current of the ASEP on the integers and on the half-line started from a common initial configuration chosen according to a Bernoulli-$(\frac{1}{2}+2^{-n})$-product measure differ after a time of order $T=(1-q)^{-1}N2^{n}$ at most by order $\sqrt{N}$.
-Recall that we denote by $(\Jz_t)_{t \geq 0}$ and $(\Jn_t)_{t \geq 0}$ the current of the ASEP on $\Z$ and $\N$ through site $1$, respectively.
+In the following, we aim to show that under the basic coupling, the current of the ASEP on $\Z$ and the ASEP on $\N$ started from a common initial configuration chosen according to a Bernoulli-$\rho$-product measure differ after a time of order $T=(1-q)^{-1}(2\rho-1)^{-1}N$ at most by order $\sqrt{N}$. {Here, we assume that the effective density $\rho_{\Lup}$ from \eqref{def:EffectiveDensities} agrees with the parameter $\rho$.} Recall that we denote by $(\Jz_t)_{t \geq 0}$ and $(\Jn_t)_{t \geq 0}$ the current of the ASEPs on $\Z$ and $\N$ through site $1$, respectively.